AdobeDocs/experience-manager-65.sv-SE/help/assets/use-assets-across-connected-assets-instances.md

    >[!NOTE]
    >
    >Alla återgivningar som är tillgängliga på den fjärranslutna AEM-distributionen hämtas när författare hämtar en resurs.
 Om du vill skapa fler återgivningar av en hämtad resurs hoppar du över det här konfigurationssteget.
-DAM Update Asset-arbetsflödet aktiveras och skapar fler återgivningar.
-Dessa återgivningar är bara tillgängliga i den lokala Sites-distributionen, inte i DAM-fjärrdistributionen.
+The [!UICONTROL DAM Update Asset] workflow gets triggered and creates more renditions.
+These renditions are available only on the local [!DNL Sites] deployment and not on the remote DAM deployment.

 1. Add the AEM Sites instance as one of the **[!UICONTROL Allowed Origins]** on the remote AEM Assets&#39; CORS configuration.